yb-sid/LeetCode-Interview-Problems/README.md

 ## About the Author

 I am an Experienced Data Engineer.
-This repository is a testament to my journey of learning and implementation to become a better coder and problem solver.
+This repository is a testament to my journey of learning and implementation to become a better problem solver.